davelkan/RangeFinderBot/README.md

 You'll find 3 packages inside this Repo

 ### range_bot
-In here you'll find the core components of the challenge velocity_controller.py implements the primarylogics.
+In here you'll find the core components of the challenge.
+By default the robot will be stopped below 400mm, slow between 400 and 800 mm, and full speed above 800 mm rangefinder distance. velocity_controller.py implements the primarylogics.
 It subscribes to an external estop and rangefinder, incroporating that data to determine the output speed and state of the bot.
 This data can be viewed by waching the /telemetry stream after launching the node.
 Some features include
 - rangefinder input with outlier rejection: A rolling queue of rangefinder data is maintained allow outlier rejection outside of 3-sigma of the current